amadeusproject/uxdesign-html/uxdesign/README.md

 ## Subdirectories

-1. boards
+1. boards:
 	The UX designed boards to be used by developers to reprocude in html files for each case.

-2. grphics
+2. graphics:
 	All graphic files that can be used as asset (like logos, icons etc).

-3. experiments
+3. experiments:
 	Experiments in UI and UX that can be used in the future to improve our results/productivity.

 ## References